Through The Bog

 Hamfrd and Scarlet both turn towards the young cleric

 “Are you kidding?”
 Scarlet glares at her.
-“If we don’t, they’ll likely be gone when we come back for them.”
+“If we don’t, they’re sure to be gone when we come back for them.”

 “They also won’t be able to get away from danger if they need to.”